Toretocnemus: Skull

 The orbits (eye sockets) of Toretocnemus are very large, with the jugals (a pair of bones which form the underside of each orbit) being narrow.
-The bony plates making up the sclerotic ring, a structure housed within the orbit, are very large.
+The bony plates making up the scleral ring, a structure housed within the orbit, are very large.
 The exposure of the angulars (lower rear exterior lower jaw bone) on the outside of the mandible is very limited in size in Toretocnemus, with most of the outer surface of the rear part taken up by the surangular.
 Both the splenials (a pair of inner mandibular bones) and the articulars (mandibular bones involved in the jaw joint) are enlarged in Toretocnemus, especially in the case of the latter.
 The teeth of Toretocnemus are all the same shape and erupt from a groove.

 Vertebrae and ribs

 The hindmost dorsal vertebrae in T. californicus have neural spines that curve backwards and notches in the place of zygapophyses (two pairs of forwards- or backwards-directed projections).
 The thin neural arches of T. californicus bear thin ridges on their sides.
 While the dorsal centra have similar lengths and heights in T. zitteli, T. californicus has centra that are much less elongated.
 The dorsal centra are taller than wide, and both their front and back faces are concave (amphicoelous).
 The parapophyses and diapophyses on the dorsal vertebrae, projections that articulate with the ribs, are small and separate in T. californicus with considerable space in between them; a characteristic feature of the genus.
 Both the front and back faces of the dorsal ribs of Toretocnemus bear grooves along much of their length, barring their lower ends.
 The only well-preserved dorsal rib head of T. zitteli is not bifurcated; conversely, the dorsal rib heads of T. californicus are strongly bifurcated in the middle to rear part of the torso.
 The rib heads located further forwards on the vertebral column of T. californicus are more prominently bifurcated.
 T. zitteli has five sets of gastralia.